 $(CC) $(CFLAGS) $(CPPFLAGS) -c -o $@ $<

-which is not the case of the pattern rule %.c
+which is not the case of the pattern rule %.c.
+On the other hand here $< is

 <hr>